ramongallego/Nextera_Dada2/README.md

 `bash path\to\script\cutadapt.wrapper.sh path\to\folder\with\fastqs {metadata_file} {output_folder}`

+Just to be on the safe side, use absolute paths to all arguments.

 ## The Dada2-wrapper

 Open the file dada2.Rmd in Rstudio.
 Click on the dropdown option `Knitr with parameters`.
-Add your selections
+Add your selections - the folder is the one you set as an output folder in cutadapt, the

 Currently working in getting a browse function that allows you to navigate to your target folder